We’ve updated our Privacy Notice. You can see how and why we use your personal information in this summary, or read the full notice..

-Have your say on lamb production, husbandry and management methods
+Lamb production, husbandry and management methods – survey closed

 Lamb

-We want to hear about your lamb production and husbandry management methods to help inform discussions with the government on potential new restrictions.
-Take our survey by 26 September to have your say.
+Our survey on lamb production and husbandry management methods has now closed.
+Results will be used to help inform discussions with the government on potential new restrictions.

 Tail docking and castration in lambs is considered necessary to manage negative health and welfare impacts caused by fly-strike, or to avoid unwanted pregnancies and complications during post-slaughter processing.